simard-landscape-lab/orinoco/README.md

 4. `pip install .`
 5. Ensure your python can be found by jupyter via `python -m ipykernel install --user`

+You can make sure your installation was done correctly running `python -m "import

+# Example Notebooks

+Open up a jupyter notebook (using `jupyter-notebook`) and navigate to `notebooks/`.

+1. All the data for `notebooks/examples` will be available including the merged tiles over the Wax Lake and Atchafalaya Rivers.
+You should be able to run the notebooks (in order) without modification.

+2. The `validation_with_grwl` reproduces the validation we perform in our paper.
+To reproduce the GRWL comparison, you will have to download some data and make sure the notebooks reference their location appropriately on your local machine.
+We used tile NH08 from [GRWL Database](https://zenodo.org/record/1297434#.XuK6hWpKgUE).
+We also use the World Water Body Dataset from [here](https://apps.gis.ucla.edu/geodata/dataset/world_water_bodies/resource/a6b40af0-84cb-40ce-b1c5-b024527a6943) as an initialization mask.

 # Related Work